Download PDF

 Accessing and Sharing

 Apply the Principle of Least Privilege to all data: Grant access and share data only as needed for an individual or system to perform a required function.
-Increase scrutiny of these controls as the sensitive of the data increases.
-Doing so helps reduce the risk of compromised accounts to data sets that the individual did not require.
+Increase scrutiny of these controls as the sensitivity of the data increases.
 Ensure processes are in place to immediately remove access upon change in affiliation of any individual.

 Notes: